Our Journey from Corporate Clients to Not-For-Profit Partners

 We have over 20 years experience leading training, regulatory compliance and data projects for large organisation such as Cancer Research UK, Novartis, Pfizer, GSK, GE Healthcare and BNFL.

 In 2019 we decided that we would shift our focus from multi-nationals to supporting those organisations that work tirelessly to support others in the community.
-We developed the online training arm of our business to allow smaller not-for-profit organisations to benefit from our many years of training and regulatory experience with many different customers.
+We developed the online training arm of our business to allow not-for-profit organisations to benefit from our many years of training development and regulatory experience with many different customers.

 We have also partnered with the fantastic Small Charities Coalition, to provide their members with our training at a significantly reduced rate.
 Click to find out more about our training.